International Learning Support

-For entry to a two-year or five-term A level or BTEC Business Level 3 course, students who do not have IGCSE or GCSE English grade C or above must have a minimum overall score of 5.5 with no less than 5.5 in each of the four assessed areas of listening, reading, writing and speaking.
+For entry to a two-year or five-term A-Level programme, students who do not have IGCSE or GCSE English grade 5 or above must have a minimum overall score of 5.5 with no less than 5.5 in each of the four assessed areas of listening, reading, writing and speaking.

-For entry to an intensive, one year A-level course, students who do not have IGCSE or GCSE English grade C or above must have a minimum overall score of 6.5 with no less than 6.5 in each of the four assessed areas of listening, reading, writing and speaking.
+For entry to an intensive, one-year A-Level course, students who do not have IGCSE or GCSE English grade 5 or above must have a minimum overall score of 6.5 with no less than 6.0 in each of the four assessed areas of listening, reading, writing and speaking.

 One Year GCSE

-Students who do not have IGCSE or GCSE English grade C or above must have a minimum overall score of 5.0 with no less than 5.0 in each of the four assessed areas of listening, reading, writing and speaking.
+Students who do not have IGCSE or GCSE English grade 4 or above must have a minimum overall score of 5.0 with no less than 4.5 in each of the four assessed areas of listening, reading, writing and speaking.

 After Oxford Sixth Form College